SoftSec-KAIST/Fuzzle/README.md

 You can optionally specify the following parameters:
 - Pseudorandom seed (`-r`): any integer between 0 and 2^32 - 1
-- Percentage of cycles (`-c`): any number between 0 and 100
+- Percentage of cycles (`-c`): any integer between 0 and 100
 - Maze exit (`-e`): default or random
 - Generator (`-g`): default_gen or CVE_gen

-Note if you use CVE_gen for the generator, you must also provide a path to SMT file with `-s` option.
+Note, if you use CVE_gen for the generator, you must also provide a path to SMT file with `-s` option.

 For example, the following command generates a default program based on a 10x10